 Notes for Prospective Students

-I’m looking for enthusiastic PhD and Master’s (thesis) students (2026 fall intake) at the University of Alberta.
-My research playground is where software engineering meets artificial intelligence:
+I’m looking for enthusiastic PhD and MSc (by research) students at the University of Alberta.
+Currently I work on three main research topics:

 What I’m Looking For

-- Academic Background: For PhD position applicants, a Master’s degree is super helpful (but exceptional cases are always… exceptional).
+- Academic Background: For PhD position applicants, a Master’s degree is necessary.

-- Research Experience: For PhD applicants, research experience is expected.
+- Research Experience: For PhD applicants, strong research experience is expected.
 A strong publication record in reputable venues is a plus.
 However, I look for potential and passion rather than perfection and publications.
-Don’t worry if you don’t have published papers yet—we all start somewhere!

 - English Skills: Comfortable chatting and writing in English.